daoquan1002/Google-Play-System-Update-Uninstaller/README.md

 # WARNING!!!
 SOME DEVICES WHEN FLASHING THIS MOUDLE CANNOT USABLE WHEN BOOTING UP.
 PLEASE PAY ATTENTION BEFORE INSTALLING.

-Please wait to collect more information about this error.
+I found the cause, maybe Android 15 will not be able to use this module.

 # Google Play System Update Uninstaller